chatox/networks-science-course/upf/upf-evaluation.md

 To obtain a grade in the practical session, you must:

-* Attend the practical session and **sign the attendance sheet**
+* Attend the practical session
+* Submit a screenshot of your work at the end of the session through *Aula Global* (an image of the last part of what you were doing when the time ended)
 * Deliver your work within 24 hours of the end of the practical session
 * If your work is delivered after more than 24 hours but less than 48 hours, it will have a -2 points deduction
 * After 48 hours, work will not be accepted

 Saturdays, Sundays, and holidays do not count in the 24/48 hours counts.

-Extra points might be added to your grade, allowing you to have up to 12 points (instead of 10) in some practice sessions, however your practice grade is capped at 10 points.
+Extra points might be added to your grade, allowing you to have up to 12 points (instead of 10) in some practice sessions, however your total practice grade is capped at 10 points.

 Automatically the lowest grade in the practice sessions will be discarded, which allows you to skip one session and still get the maximum grade.